 What does your establishment say to your clients when they walk through the door?
-Is the ambiance inviting and relaxing or does it in some way increase the tension already stressed clients may be feeling?
+Is the ambiance inviting and relaxing, or does it in some way increase the tension already stressed clients might be feeling?
 It's an important question to ask yourself because the physical surroundings in which you provide your service actually are a part of your total offering and create a strong impression.
 That said, you want your environment to exude calm, not chaos, and inspire your clients to return often.

-Make sure there is plenty of natural lighting so choose window treatments that allow in sunlight.
+Make sure there is plenty of natural lighting, so choose window treatments that allow in sunlight.
 Lighting that gives a soft glow is a good choice for the waiting room.
 Just make sure there is enough lighting if you have magazines on hand for clients.
-Consider lit candles in treatment rooms and only use the overheads after the session is over when you are preparing the room for the next client.
+Consider lit candles in treatment rooms and only use the overheads after the session is over when preparing the room for the next client.

-Furniture should be comfortable and cozy to enable clients to relax and feel at home while they are waiting for their appointments.
+Furniture should be comfortable and cozy to enable clients to relax and feel at home while waiting for their appointments.
 And accessorize the environment with aromatherapy candles or dried flowers that give off calming and soothing scents.

-Whatever you choose in terms of colors, furniture, accessories and more, remember that ambiance is about mood and striking a chord with your customers.
+Whatever you choose in terms of colors, furniture, accessories, and more, remember that ambiance is about mood and striking a chord with your customers.
 The ambiance is as much your signature as the treatments on your menu.
 You want to be sure your ambiance says, "Welcome back, relax and enjoy."